 Hear each letter sound.
 We are often asked how each letter (or pair of letters) is pronounced.
 The link below will take you to the BBC Phonics tool which will enable you to hear the pronunciation of each sound.

 The Oxford Owl website has some excellent information for parents.
-There are a couple of useful videos as well as a really helpful player that allows you to hear each letter sound.
+There are some useful videos as well as a really helpful player that allows you to hear each letter sound.

 Click here on this link to visit the site.